cvicens/state-machine-assistant/README.md

 ![HIS Frontend local test 4](./images/front-end-local-test-4.png)

-So for now we have HIS Frontend and Backend, running locally, both integrations running in OpenShift (altough we see logs locally) and the Telegram Bot running also in OpenShift.
+So for now we have HIS Frontend and Backend, running locally, both integrations running in OpenShift (although we see logs locally) and the Telegram Bot running also in OpenShift.

 Next step is to run deploy HIS Frontend and Backend.